learn-co-students/react-async-gif-search-lab-online-web-sp-000/README.md

 ![giphy search](https://raw.githubusercontent.com/learn-co-curriculum/react-async-gif-search-lab/master/async.gif)

-On a successful fetch request, you should get back an array of objects, each containing information about a particular image.
+On a successful fetch request, you should get back an array of objects, each containing information about a articular image.

 ```js
   "data": [